-JAMA Neurology (formerly Archives of Neurology) is an international peer-reviewed journal for physicians caring for people with neurologic disorders and those interested in the structure and function of the normal and diseased nervous system.
+JAMA Neurology is an international peer-reviewed journal for physicians caring for people with neurologic disorders and those interested in the structure and function of the normal and diseased nervous system.
 The Archives of Neurology & Psychiatry began publication in 1919 and, in 1959, became 2 separate journals: Archives of Neurology and Archives of General Psychiatry.
 In 2013, their names changed to JAMA Neurology and JAMA Psychiatry, respectively.
-JAMA Neurology is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.
+JAMA Neurology is a member of the JAMA Network, a consortium of peer-reviewed, general medical and specialty publications.

 Journal Frequency and Access.
-JAMA Neurology is published online weekly, every Monday, and 12 print/online issues a year.
-The journal receives almost 2 million online visits annually, and nearly 3 million article views and downloads.
-Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
-All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
+JAMA Neurology is published online weekly, every Monday, and in 12 print/online issues a year.
+The journal receives over 4.1 million online visits annually, and more than 5.1 million article views and downloads.
+Without any author fees, all research articles are made free access online 12 months after publication on the website.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Information.
-JAMA Neurology's acceptance rate is 15%.
-The median time to first editorial decision is 1 day, and 27 days with review.
-The median time from submission to acceptance is 35 days, and from acceptance to publication is 75 days.
-All major articles are published online first.
-The journal's Impact Factor is 8.2, one of the highest ranking among clinical neurology journals.
+The journal’s acceptance rate is 7%.
+The median time to first decision is 3 days, and 32 days with review.
+The journal's Impact Factor is 18.3, ranking high among all neurology journals.
+All articles are published online first.
 Additional information on the types of articles published and editorial policies is available in the journal's Instructions for Authors.

 Editorial Team.
-The editor is Roger N. Rosenberg, MD, Zale Distinguished Chair and Professor of Neurology at the University of Texas, Southwestern Medical Center, in Dallas.
-For a complete listing of the journal's Editors and Editorial Board, see link to Editors and Publishers below.
+S. Andrew Josephson, MD, Professor of Neurology and Chair of the Department of Neurology, University of California, San Francisco, is the editor in chief.
+For a complete listing of the journal's Editors and Editorial Board, see Editors and Publishers.

-Mission Statement: The mission of JAMA Neurology is to publish scientific information primarily important for those physicians caring for people with neurologic disorders but also for those interested in the structure and function of the normal and diseased nervous system.
-These specific aims are (1) to make timely publication of original research of the nervous system, (2) to record observations of single patients or groups of patients that will provide new information and insights, (3) to report more basic research that is pertinent to the understanding of disease, (4) to introduce topics of practice, ethics, teaching, and history that are useful, and (5) to provide a forum for discussion on topics that may be controversial in this field.
-This information will be published only after extensive peer review so that originality, clarity, and precision are ensured.
+The mission of JAMA Neurology is to publish and disseminate scientific information primarily important for physicians caring for people with neurologic disorders and for those interested in the structure and function of the normal and diseased human nervous system.
+The specific aims are to (1) publish timely original research, including clinical trials that will directly improve clinical neurologic care and that will inform efforts to improve neurological health and promote health care equity; (2) report translational research that is pertinent to the understanding of neurologic disease; (3) address topics of practice, ethics, education, and public health that are a key part of modern medicine; and (4) provide a forum for discussion and publication of important topics including bias, racism, and diversity.
+This information will be published only after extensive review by scientific peers and journal editors so that clarity, rigor, originality, and precision are ensured.

 ISSN 2168-6149 (Print)